 Moving to the US

-The good news for us is that the US does not require any vaccinations for cats.
-But just because the state doesn't require vaccines, you'll still need to check the state you're moving to, to find out what is required.
+The good news for us is that the U.S. does not require any vaccinations for cats.
+But just because the federal government doesn't require vaccines, you'll still need to check the state you're moving to, to find out what is required.

-Again, if you're driving, you'll probably find that no one will check the health certificates, however, it's always best for your pet, that you follow the vaccination and health check rules.
+If you're driving, you'll probably find that no one will check the health certificates, however, it's always best for your pet that you follow the vaccination and health check rules.
 Not only will that ensure that you can cross the border without too much hassle, it also means your pet is protected.